Laser written waveguides to the sample edge

-To evaluate the effect of the amplitude mask on the laser fabrication focus, images are presented in Figure 2 from the experimental system and simulation.
-To acquire experimental images, a mirror specimen was placed in the focal plane of the objective lens and the reflected signal imaged onto a CCD.
-Axial translation of the mirror provides z-sectioning of the laser focus.
+To evaluate the effect of the amplitude mask on the laser fabrication focus, images are presented in Fig. 2 from the experimental system and simulation.
+To acquire experimental images of the focal fluence, a mirror specimen was placed in the focal plane of the objective lens and the reflected signal imaged onto a CCD.
+Axial translation of the mirror provides z-sectioning of the laser focus (Fig. S3).
 Simulated images were calculated based on a Fourier optics representation of the objective lens, with phase and amplitude control over the field in the back aperture.
-There is good agreement between the simulated and experimental images in Figure 2.
+There is good agreement between the simulated and experimental images in Fig. 2.
 With half the pupil amplitude blocked there is slight distortion of the laser focus relative to the diffraction limit, notably generating a tilted intensity distribution in the direction normal to the substrate edge.
 The reduction in effective NA causes an increase in focal width by a factor of two along this same direction.
 However, the lateral extent of the focus in the plane parallel to the substrate is unaffected, likewise the full range of zenithal angles transmitted by the lens means there is little change to the axial extent of the focus.

-Whilst in general optical aberrations leading to focal distortion are problematic for laser written waveguides~\cite{sunlpr2024}, using a glass substrate such as Eagle 2000 in the heating regime~\cite{Eaton:05} can somewhat decouple the laser induced refractive index change from the shape of the laser focus.
-Therefore, by careful tuning of the writing pulse energy, it is possible to generate waveguides with well matched mode profile between the bulk and edge segments, even if the laser write focus has slightly different shape in each.
+Fig. S4 additionally explores the effects of amplitude masking on the focal fluence with different amounts of depth dependent phase aberration.